Ocean thermal energy conversion: History

 In July 2011, Makai Ocean Engineering completed the design and construction of an OTEC Heat Exchanger Test Facility at the Natural Energy Laboratory of Hawaii.
-The purpose of the facility is to arrive at an optimal design for OTEC heat exchangers, increasing performance and useful life while reducing cost (heat exchangers being the #1 cost driver for an OTEC plant).
-And in March 2013, Makai announced an award to install and operate a 105 kilowatt turbine on the OTEC Heat Exchanger Test Facility, this marked the first time that OTEC power was connected to the U.S. grid.
+The purpose of the facility is to arrive at an optimal design for OTEC heat exchangers, increasing performance and useful life while reducing cost (heat exchangers being the primary cost driver for an OTEC plant).
+In March 2013, Makai announced an award to install and operate a 105 kilowatt turbine on the OTEC Heat Exchanger Test Facility.
+This marked the first time that OTEC power was connected to the U.S. grid.

 In July 2016, the Virgin Islands Public Services Commission approved Ocean Thermal Energy Corporation's application to become a Qualified Facility.
 The company is thus permitted to begin negotiations with the Virgin Islands Water and Power Authority (WAPA) for a Power Purchase Agreement (PPA) pertaining to an Ocean Thermal Energy Conversion (OTEC) plant on the island of St. Croix.
 This would be the world's first commercial OTEC plant.

 A project is set to be installed in the African country of São Tomé and Príncipe, which will be the first commercial-scale floating OTEC platform in the world.
-Developed by Global OTEC, the structure named Dominique will generate 1.5MW, with subsequent barges being installed to help supply the full demand of the country.
-In 2022, an MoU was signed between the government and British startup Global OTEC.
+Developed by Global OTEC, the structure named Dominique will generate 1.5 MW, with subsequent barges being installed to help supply the full demand of the country.
+In 2022, a memorandum of understanding was signed between the government and British startup Global OTEC.